Friday, February 17, 2017

 Dr. Loder thought, perhaps, no one would notice if he and his wife used their car on a Saturday night.
 He was wrong.

 The Office of Price Administration sent policemen on motorcycles onto the streets of Manhattan "to check on passenger cars and learn their business."
-On January 9 they were focusing on places of entertainment, including the Metropolitan Opera House, Madison Square Garden, Carnegie Hall, and night clubs like the Stork Club and Eddie's.
+On January 9, they were focusing on places of entertainment, including the Metropolitan Opera House, Madison Square Garden, Carnegie Hall, and night clubs like the Stork Club and Eddie's.

 Just before midnight, Dr. Loder was pulled over.
-The New York Times reported he "admitted that, after working all day, he was going to see a motion picture, accompanied by his wife."
+The New York Times reported that he "admitted that, after working all day, he was going to see a motion picture, accompanied by his wife."
 The couple was publicly embarrassed by their breaking the law and apparent lack of sense of patriotic duty (the newspaper noted only one other car that night had violated the ban).
 Nevertheless, they were sent home without a fine and having learned a lesson.

 Throughout the rest of the century No. 405 continued to be home to professional and financially-comfortable residents.
 Attorney Julius G. Paider, Jr. and his wife the former Clara Stolba, lived here for years.
 He was appointed law secretary to State Supreme Court Justice Ferdinand Pecora in 1945.
 He subsequently served Justice Benedict Dineer and George M. Carney.
 On April 5, 1971 he collapsed in the New York County Courthouse of an apparent heart attack.
-The 68-year old was pronounced dead in Beekman-Downtown Hospital shortly afterward.
+The 68-year-old was pronounced dead in Beekman-Downtown Hospital shortly afterward.

 photographs by the author